≪ What We Treat → Anorexia Nervosa

 Treatment for anorexia nervosa at Aster Springs

 At Aster Springs, we provide evidence-based, specialized treatment for anorexia nervosa, tailoring expert-level care to each client’s needs.
 Our comprehensive approach includes individual and family therapy, nutritional counseling, medical monitoring, and trauma-informed support to promote lasting recovery.
-Anorexia nervosa has the highest health risks of any mental health disorder, with studies estimating lifetime suicide attempts in 3% to 29.7% of those affected (APA).
-Early intervention and expert care significantly improve recovery outcomes.

-About anorexia
+About anorexia nervosa

 - Anorexia involves attitudes and behaviors surrounding weight, food, and body image that can become all-consuming, negatively impacting daily life and physical health.